eiffel-community/eiffel-intelligence-frontend/wiki/markdown/configuration.md

 # Configuration

-To be able to execute and use Eiffel-Intelligence front-end, some configuration need to provided.
+To be able to execute and use Eiffel Intelligence front-end, some configuration need to provided.
 All configurations is made via application.properties file.
 These properties can also be provided as Java properties arguments as well.

-## Eiffel-Intelligence back-end
+## Eiffel Intelligence back-end

-Eiffel-Intelligence front-end is dependent that at least one EI back-end instance is up and running.
+Eiffel Intelligence front-end is dependent that at least one EI back-end instance is up and running.
 It is possible to configure several EI Backend instances.

 EI back-end instances is configured by setting **ei.backend.instances.list.json.content** property, example: